botanyhelp/botanyhelp.github.io/docs/experience/certificates.md

 [github.com/genomicsclass](https://github.com/genomicsclass)

 I completed 8 of these courses on time and with scores high enough to earn a certificate.
 For two classes, ChIP-seq data analysis and DNA methylation data analysis, scores were too low to earn a certificate.
 Links to certificates and detailed information of performance are shown below for all ten completed courses.
-I presently continue to pursue knowledge and skills in these deep waters of statistics, biology, data analysis and R programming.
+I am presently continuing to pursue knowledge and skills in these deep waters of statistics, biology, data analysis and R programming.

 [PH525.1x: Statistics and R for the Life Sciences](/images/PH525_1xProgressedX_1.pdf)